johnkeith/sofreshandsogreen/readme.md

 	default_asides: []
 	sidebar: collapse

+Also, replace your Markdown settings in your _config file with these lines, which will help make step 3 successfully prettify our code snippets.

+	markdown: kramdown
+	kramdown:
+  use_coderay: true
+  coderay:
+    coderay_line_numbers: nil
+    coderay_css: class

 ### Step 3) Make your codeblocks look better with CodeRay!
 Add these gems to your gemfile.